amperity/amperity-docs/amperity_datagrid/source/add_predicted_models.rst

 Verify prerequisites
 ==================================================

-Predictive models have :ref:`the same prerequisites as AmpIQ <ampiq-enablement-verify-prerequisites>`.
+Verify that predictive models have :ref:`met all prerequisites <add-campaigns-verify-prerequisites>`.

 .. _add-predicted-models-data-requirements: